ibm-cloud-docs/monitoring/troubleshoot.md

 The status of a [capture file](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-captures#captures) is set to *requested* and does not change to status *uploaded*.
 You are waiting for the capture file to be available for analysis.

-In the *Captures* section of the web UI, you the status of the capture file for a host does not change to *uploaded*.
+In the *Captures* section of the web UI, the status of the capture file for a host does not change to *uploaded*.
 {: tsSymptoms}

 The host has the TCP port 6443 disabled.